pyeventsourcing/eventsourcing/docs/topics/tutorial/part2.rst

     assert issubclass(World.Started, Aggregate.Created)

-This general occurrence, of creating aggregate objects, needs a general name.
-The name "created" is used for this purpose.
-We will need to think of suitable names for the particular aggregate events we will define in our domain models, but sadly the library can't us help with that.

 Again, as above, we can create a new aggregate instance by calling the aggregate class.
 But this time, we need to provide a value for